supreethr23/microsoft_repo/Hands-on-Lab/module-3.md

 The next step of Part Unlimited's migration project is the assessment and migration of its database.
 Currently, the database lives on SQL Server 2008 R2 on a virtual machine.
 You will use an **Azure Migrate: Database Assessment** tool called **Microsoft Data Migration Assistant (DMA)** to assess the `PartsUnlimited` database for migration to the Azure SQL Database.
 The assessment generates a report detailing any feature parity and compatibility issues between the on-premises database and Azure SQL Database.
 After the assessment, you will use an **Azure Migrate: Database Migration** service called **Azure Database Migration Service (DMS)**.
 During the exercise, you will use a simulated on-premises environment hosted on virtual machines running on Azure.

-## Exercise 1: Migrate the on-premises database to Azure SQL Database
 ### Exercise objectives
 In this exercise, you will complete the following tasks:
    - Task 1: Connect to your SqlServer2008 VM with RDP